-How to get more last-minute sales this Christmas
+How to get more sales and catch last-minute shoppers this Christmas

 Millions of people in the UK leave their Christmas shopping to the last-minute.
 In fact one survey found that a fifth (19%) of all Brits are still shopping for gifts on Christmas Eve.
 When your creative business is online it’s difficult to capture these leave-it-late shoppers, but there are things you can do to help maximise your last-minute sales.